-Excellent with levels into neck, some nicks to the labels, though all details, including the 1974 vintage, are clearly legible.
+Excellent with levels into or at the base of the neck, some nicks and small tears to the labels, though all details are legible.

 At just 7 hectares, Chateau Tessenday is relatively small and produces just 36,000 bottles of a blend of 83% Merlot and 17% Cabernet Franc.
 It was founded in 1840 and was purchased in 1972 by Paul-Bernard d'Arfeuille.
 Since then, it has undergone significant renovation and modernisation and is now producing award winning wines, picking up a gold medal at the Concours General Agricole de Paris in 2012.

 With such good levels, this wine has clearly been very well cellared.
 Whilst there is always a degree of risk of deterioration with wines of this age, we feel the risk is minimum with Chateau Tessenday 1974.